ForNetCode/fornet/README.md

 ### Document
-To check out docs, visit this [Git Page](https://fornetcode.github.io/documentation).
-There is a [tutorial](https://fornetcode.github.io/documentation/guide/quick-start) for you.
+To check out docs, visit this [Git Page](https://doc.fornetcode.com).
+There is a [quick start tutorial](https://doc.fornetcode.com/guide/quick-start) for you.

-If you are interested with the project future, please refer to [Roadmap](https://fornetcode.github.io/documentation/plan).
+If you are interested with the project future, please refer to [Roadmap](https://doc.fornetcode.com/plan).

+If you want build it yourself, please ref [Develop Guide](https://doc.fornetcode.com/guide/develop)

 ### License
 [BSL 1.1](https://github.com/fornetcode/fornet/blob/main/LICENSE)